 This award is presented in partnership with the BC Achievement Foundation, whose work includes several established programs honouring excellence and inspiring achievement throughout British Columbia, including the Indigenous Business Award and the First Nations Art award.

 The Honourable Janet Austin, Lieutenant Governor of British Columbia, has chosen Reconciliation as one of the key priorities of her mandate.
 This commitment includes participation in promotion of public awareness of the ongoing journey of reconciliation.
-Take part in this journey by nominating an individual or organization today using the nomination form on the BC Community Achievement Foundation website.
+Take part in this journey by nominating an individual or organization today using the nomination form on the BC Achievement Foundation website.

-Recipients of the 2023 BC Reconciliation Award
+Recipients of the 2024 BC Reconciliation Award

 Meet previous recipients of the BC Reconciliation Award.